Skip to main content

 How Do Genetic Variations Influence Side Effects?

 The predictive power of genetics extends beyond treatment efficacy to the likelihood of experiencing adverse effects.
-Many of the well-known of aromatase inhibitors are directly related to the suppression of estrogen, a hormone with protective roles throughout the body.
+Many of the well-known side effects of aromatase inhibitors are directly related to the suppression of estrogen, a hormone with protective roles throughout the body.
 The degree to which you are susceptible to these effects is influenced by your genetic makeup.

 • Musculoskeletal Pain ∞ Estrogen plays a vital role in modulating inflammation and pain perception.
 When estrogen levels are significantly lowered by an AI, some individuals experience arthralgia (joint pain) and myalgia (muscle pain).
 Genetic variations in the CYP19A1 gene can influence how profoundly your estrogen is suppressed, directly impacting your risk.
 Furthermore, SNPs in genes related to inflammatory pathways may also predispose an individual to this side effect.